Photo credit Vu Tuan

 6. Airport Security Steal Your Stuff

 Did you “accidentally” forget your tablet in the airport security line?

-But did you know that the airport security personnel are also partaking in this scam?
-In the small regional airports (like Phu Quoc) you must be extra vigilant during airport security: if anything valuable gets accidentally “set aside” for the lost and found, the staff have a nice little scheme to acquire free things.
+But, did you know that the airport security personnel are also partaking in this scam?
+In the small regional airports across Vietnamese (like Phu Quoc) you must be extra vigilant while going through airport security: if anything valuable gets accidentally “set aside” for the lost and found, the staff have a nice little scheme to acquire free things.

-While you are distracted with re-assembling your personal belongings and putting on your shoes, they have been known to take a tablet or laptop and place it innocently in the “left behind” pile.
-Maybe you remember to check your bag afterwards and they give it back to you as if they were the heros for finding it (“you left it behind!”) or maybe you don’t notice and you fly away, never to see it again.
+While you are distracted and putting your shoes and belt back on, the airport secruity have been known to take a tablet or laptop and innocently place it in the “left behind” pile.
+Maybe you remember to check your bag afterwards and they give it back to you as if they were the heros for finding it (“you left it behind!”) or maybe you don’t notice and you fly away forever, never to see it again.

 Fortunately, the staff are probably not going to put-up a fight, because of the surveillance and need to maintain a facade of you being the forgetful one.

 This is also the easiest scam to avoid, in Vietnam or elsewhere: